Learning German In The Name Of Science And Cross-Cultural Collaboration

 Their idea was to design a top-notch, intensive, free language course for a group of refugees — and to partner with these newcomers in a language experiment.

 There's a debate about the best way to teach German to nonnative speakers, Goucha says.
-Often, teachers start with a heavy dose of vocabulary, and leave German syntax and sentence structure until later.
+Often, teachers start with a heavy dose of vocabulary and leave German syntax and sentence structure until later.
 But some language scholars now think introducing sentence structure earlier in the process may be helpful, especially for adults learning German.
-Anwander and Goucha hope to help figure out who's right, by directly comparing the two methods.
+Anwander and Goucha hope to help figure out who's right by directly comparing the two methods.

-It took a lot of work to get the project going — designing the two different courses, finding teachers who were native-speakers of Arabic and recruiting 90 interested, young adult refugees who had no knowledge of German — but eventually they got the six-month courses underway, and have begun the testing.
+It took a lot of work to get the project going — designing the two different courses, finding teachers who were native speakers of Arabic and recruiting 90 interested, young adult refugees who had no knowledge of German — but eventually they got the six-month courses underway and have begun the testing.

-Student volunteers come to the MRI lab at the Institute for three brain scans — once before they start the course, half-way through, and once again, after it ends.
+Student volunteers come to the MRI lab at the institute for three brain scans — once before they start the course, one halfway through and once again, after it ends.

 "Even some of the participants got excited," Anwander says, "because they realized that they could contribute to science by just learning their German."